 – Goldee Udani, Founder at Beevolve

-About the Author: Nemo Chu is the Director of Customer Acquisition at Kissmetrics.
+About the Author: Nemo Chu is the former Director of Customer Acquisition at Kissmetrics.
 Before joining Kissmetrics, he was marketer #1 and employee #2 at Bloomfire, a SaaS company that was acquired 20 months after launching at SXSW 2010.